Jay County Jr-Sr High School

-Jay County Jr. - Sr.High School is a public high school located on the outskirts of Portland, Indiana.
-It was formed in 1975 as a consolidation of Bryant, Dunkirk, Pennville, Portland, and Redkey Indiana's individual high schools for the respective city.
+Jay County Jr-Sr High School is a public high school located on the outskirts of Portland, Indiana, United States.
+It was formed in 1975 as a consolidation of the high schools from the towns of Bryant, Dunkirk, Pennville, Portland, and Redkey.
 In 2020, the school was built to hold seventh and eight grade students.

 Athletics

-Jay County Jr. - Sr.High School's sports teams are nicknamed the Patriots.
-The Patriots were previous members of the Olympic Conference until 2010, and are currently members of the Allen County Athletic Conference since the 2014–15 school year.
+Jay County Jr-Sr High School's sports teams are nicknamed the Patriots.
+The Patriots were previous members of the Olympic Conference until 2010, and have been members of the Allen County Athletic Conference since the 2014–15 school year.